Downscaling climate projections to 1 km with single-image super resolution: Evaluation of downscaled climate projections with climate indicators

 \section{Evaluation of downscaled climate projections with climate indicators}

-The evaluation of models for downscaling climate projections faces the challenge of lacking ground-truth high-resolution climate projections introduced in Introduction.
-Therefore, we evaluate climate indicators that capture trends and variability \citep{gleckler2008}.
-Inspired by WeatherBench~2 \citep{rasp2024}, we calculate root-mean-square error (RMSE):
+The evaluation of models for downscaling climate projections faces the challenge of lacking ground-truth high-resolution climate projections as introduced in Introduction.
+Therefore, we evaluate climate indicators that capture trends and variability at weather station locations.
+Inspired by \citet{gleckler2008}, we compute the root-mean-square error (RMSE) of a~climate indicator as:

-where $t$ indexes $T$ time steps, $n$ indexes $N$ weather stations, $i_{t, n}$ is a climate indicator computed from observations from the weather station $n$ (i.e.~ground truth), and $\hat{i}_{t, n}$ is a climate indicator computed from the pixel of a downscaled climate projection that matches the location of the weather station $n$.
+where $n$ indexes $N$ weather stations, $t$ indexes $T$ time periods (e.g.~years for which we compute the climate indicator), $\hat{I}_{n, t}$ is the value of the climate indicator computed from the pixel of a~low-resolution or downscaled climate projection that matches the location of the weather station $n$, and $I_{n, t}$ is its value computed from observations from the weather station $n$ (i.e.~ground truth).